Undergraduate Course: Politics and Policy in Contemporary China (ASST10126)

 - Formulate arguments based on academic literature and source material.

-- Tailor their arguments and findings for particular audiences through their writing.
+- Tailor their arguments and findings for particular audiences through oral presentation and writing.

 |Core texts which students will be expected to use often:|